► BYD’s EV hatch priced from £26k with base Active

 What’s the interior like?

-That space has to come from somewhere, and here it’s the boot.
-At 345 litres in capacity it’s reasonable, but it’s a tall-rather-than-deep shape and split by a removable floor panel under which you can hide the charging cables.
-There’s no frunk, sadly.
+Large, in a word.
+The Dolphin can accommodate passengers well above 6 feet tall one behind each other with room to spare.
+BYD has carved out space from the boot to do it, though: at 345 litres in capacity, it’s reasonable, but it’s a tall-rather-than-deep shape and split by a removable floor panel under which you can hide the charging cables.
+There’s also no frunk to top up the space, either.

-The dash is dominated by BYD’s trademark revolving touchscreen infotainment system.
-It’s a massive 12.8-inches on the diagonal and at the press of a switch will turn from landscape to portrait – with different orientations better for different use cases, BYD reckons.
-It’s a bit of a party piece but from our experience you’ll probably leave it in landscape most of the time.
-That’s partially because it blocks a small portion of the windscreen in portrait, and partially because Android Auto and Apple CarPlay can’t support this orientation.
+Front and centre is BYD’s trademark revolving touchscreen infotainment system.
+It’s a massive 12.8-inches on the diagonal will turn from landscape to portrait – with different orientations better for different use cases, BYD reckons.
+It’s a party piece we’ve seen before, and we expect it’ll stay landscape most of the time.
+That’s mainly because Android Auto and Apple CarPlay can’t support vertical orientation.

-The hardware and software onboard are the same as the Atto 3 and Seal, which is to say that it’s fully featured and responsive, if prone to a bong or two too many and rather menu-heavy for a lot of the car’s controls.
+The hardware and software onboard are the same as the Atto 3 and Seal, which is to say that it’s fully featured and responsive, and often improved over the air.

-That said, the standard surround view cameras should be applauded for their high resolution that makes the urban cut and thrust a doddle.
-And having a set of physical buttons for key controls is welcome; the Dolphin has some for climate and car functions, including a physical switch for setting the amount of regen that the larger, posher Seal doesn’t.
+Still, the standard surround view cameras should be applauded for their high resolution that makes the urban use case doddle.
+And physical switchgear for key controls is a bonus.
+The Dolphin has legacy controls for some for climate and car functions, including a physical switch for setting the amount of regen that the larger, posher Seal doesn’t.

 What’s it like to drive?

-It’s not all good news, though.
-As impressive as the list of standard driver aids is, the Dolphin always seems to be making some sort of warning noise.
-Many of those can be turned off once and left off, but others will need to be switched off with every journey as BYD complies with General Safety Regulation 2 rules.
-A shame, really, as the lane keep and adaptive cruise felt relatively well behaved during our tests.
+It’s spoilt by the Dolphins constant warning noises.
+Many can be turned off once and left off, but others will need to be switched off with every journey as BYD complies with General Safety Regulation 2 rules.
+It’s a shame as the lane keep and adaptive cruise felt relatively well behaved during our tests.

 Before you buy